Jinbaoli Old Street

 Jinbaoli Old Street Introduction

-Jinbaoli Old Street, commonly known as Jinshan Old Street, is always bustling with crowds and tourists during weekends.
-The shops thrive with business, offering a variety of local snacks such as braised pork and oyster omelets, alongside Jinshan specialties like taro cakes and roasted sweet potatoes, which are quite famous.
-At the center of the old street, the popular duck meat stall at Guang'an Temple is a highlight, and the self-service style of dining has formed a unique local landscape.
-"Jinshan Old Street" is the only Qing Dynasty commercial old street on the north coast.
-During the Qing Dynasty, the prosperity of the old street was comparable to today's commercial hubs, serving as a bustling business activity area.
-A stroll through the street reveals many traces of its rich historical past, with a few old houses adjacent to Cihu Temple, which were once the "street houses," traditional long-form row houses with Fujian-style architecture and Western-style facades, as well as narrow and deep pavilions.
-The only old rice store on the street boasts a century-old wooden door, large square wooden barrels holding different priced rice, and an old scale.
-From the open door, a few elderly people can be seen chatting leisurely.
-Next door is a traditional Chinese medicine shop, where the furniture and displayed medicine jars show signs of Qing Dynasty heritage.
-Although the prosperous scene of the past is now gone, with a well-planned preservation effort, the pedestrian area of the old street features drainage covers engraved with the characteristics of Jinbaoli Old Street, reflecting creative ideas that hope to surprise visitors and revive the grandeur of the past, allowing them to savor the deeply rooted traditional charm of this old street.
+Jinbaoli Old Street, commonly known as Jinshan Old Street, is always bustling with people and tourists on weekends.
+The shops thrive with business, and various local snacks such as braised pork and oyster crisps, along with Jinshan specialties like taro cakes and baked purple sweet potatoes, are quite famous.
+At the center of the old street, the Guanyin Temple hosts the most popular duck meat stall, and the self-service dish culture forms a unique local scene.
+"Jinshan Old Street" is the only Qing Dynasty commercial old street on the North Coast.
+During the Qing Dynasty, the street was as prosperous as today’s commercial cities, serving as a hub for bustling commercial activities.
+A stroll through the old street reveals many remnants of its historical splendor, with a few remaining old houses next to Cihu Temple, which are the former "street houses" – traditional long, row-style shops combined with residences, featuring Min-style architecture and Western facades, along with narrow-depth pavilions.
+Nearby is a traditional Chinese medicine shop, showcasing furniture and displayed medicine jars that reflect the echoes of the Qing Dynasty.
+Although the prosperous scene has become a thing of the past, the old street has been well-preserved, with the pedestrian area paved with creatively designed drainage covers featuring Jinbaoli Old Street's characteristics.
+This thoughtful detail aims to bring more surprises to visitors and relive the glorious past, allowing them to savor the rich historical ambiance of this old street.

 Recommended Hotel Bookings